exhibitjs/exhibit/README.md

 It pushes everything from one directory to another via your chosen build steps (e.g.&nbsp;`src/main.scss`&nbsp;→&nbsp;`public/main.css`).

 **So it's like gulp?** Not really – it has no CLI, and it's not a task runner.
 It's just a fast little API for managing a series of changes to a bunch of files.
-You can use Exhibit [*with* gulp](using with gulp), or with another task runner ...or with good old `$ node`.
+You can use Exhibit [*with* gulp][using with gulp], or with another task runner ...or with good old `$ node`.

 #### Real-time, incremental rebuilding